 About half of the delegates speak English at various levels.
 At the beginning of the program, several interact with the speakers in English, which is understandable as they are unsure whether my interpreting is good enough to capture the medical terminology.
 With time goes on and every day with 10+ interpreting sessions, they come to trust it’s safe to leave communication at my hand.
 Later all the questions during the Q&A session, be it from English- or non-English speaking delegates, are in Chinese.
 What a great affirmation of my work!

 Some delegates and presenters are bilingual Chinese.
 If I make a mistake, someone will always notice.
-I was thrilled when a professor at the University of Melbourne, originally from Taiwan, approached me and complimented that I did an excellent job. —He was there for quality check of my interpreting.
+I was thrilled when a professor at the University of Melbourne, originally from Taiwan, approached me and complimented that I did an excellent job. —He was there for a quality check of my interpreting.
 How uplifting it felt to know I passed with flying colours!
 He was even more impressed knowing I interpreted impromptu.

 I was privileged to have this precious opportunity to learn.
 The truth is, I am the one who learned the most, as I have to make sure I understand to be able to interpret accurately.
 I was fortunate to immerse myself into learning, which would otherwise not be accessible to me as a small business owner.